-Together with more prominent winding crown and slightly larger lugs, the watch leaves a strong impression of understated elegance and style.
+Together with the more prominent winding crown and slightly larger lugs, the watch leaves a strong impression of understated elegance and style.

 The Ulysse Nardin Classico comes in a rather large body whole 40 millimeters in diameter, which may be somewhat of a disappointment to people that associate a dress watch with smaller cases around 38 mm in width.

-The new watch is available with a choice of black or silver dial.
+The new watch is available with a choice of a black or silver dial.
 Yet, the most interesting is the watch in white gold, because it is equipped with a multilayered bright blue Grand Feu enamel dial with guilloche pattern.

 Compared to the original San Marco watch, the UN Classico sports much wider hour and minute hands, not only increasing the watch’s usability in poor lighting conditions, but also providing it with even more impressive look.